 I learned how to crochet at the age of 7.
-That same year I got in trouble for using gum on my wall in place of tape….
-So it’s not about brainpower.
-I’ve had many types of crochet students.
-I had a young man take to it like a fish to water and another student (same class) give up and never try again.
+That same year I got in trouble for using gum on my wall in place of tape…. so I can confidently say that crochet is not about brainpower.

 - Compared to knitting the items work up faster due to the larger stitch.